 There will come a time or phase when you must resign from the position in any job.
 The reasons for this may be many and varied – a change in career path or personal circumstances can both be valid reasons to leave a job.
 But irrespective of the cause, you will need to write a formal letter of resignation.
-How should you write your resignation letter?
+How to write a resignation letter to the company?
 Writing a resignation letter can be an emotional experience.
 But it would help if you handled it professionally.
 However, it would help if you correctly said goodbye.
 First and foremost, always submit your resignation in writing.
 It will ensure that there is a paper trail documenting your departure.
 It also allows your employer to provide feedback or to ask for clarification on anything you may have included in your letter.

 Regardless of whether you’re leaving on good terms or wrong, remaining professional throughout your resignation letter is essential.
 Maintain a polite tone no matter how upset you may be with the circumstances leading to your decision to leave your job.
 Regardless of why you are resigning, there is nothing gained by being rude about either this company or previous employers in your letter of resignation.
 It’s also crucial to remain positive even if you have negative feelings towards your employer.
 Because not only do they deserve respect, but constructive criticism should be delivered in person rather than written down for all time as part of a document.